 First, let’s go through a little background on how to use Instagram.
 If you’re a frequent iger, feel free to skip ahead.

-Instagram is a photo sharing social media account, used primarily on your phone.
+Instagram is a photo-sharing social media account, used primarily on your phone.
 Like Facebook, you can follow your friends and favorite brands (Psst… I’m @dotraveler.)
 The beauty of Instagram lies in the hashtags.
-Users will post relevant keywords in their description or comments using a hashtag.
+Users will post relevant keywords in their descriptions or comments using a hashtag.
 These are clickable and lead you to other folks who use this hashtag.

 Here’s where you can fall down the rabbit hole, however.
 Clicking through a variety of hashtags may send you bouncing around Instagram with hours lost and nothing learned.
 And who hasn’t done that enough with Pinterest, Facebook or just the interwebs?